PortableStudios/easey/README.md

 > however they worked fine after being built and run in production mode.
 Whether this
 > remains true for your project _may_ depend on which Chakra UI components you use.
 >
-> Follow this GitHub issues for updates:
+> Follow this GitHub issue for updates:
 >
 > https://github.com/chakra-ui/chakra-ui/issues/2498